learn-data-science/data-science-reading/presentation_tips.md

     - There are always glitches, this gives us time to fix problems
 - Wear a solid color top
     - Yes, we're talking about your fashion choices
-    - Why solid color? patterns and stripes cause weird Moiré effects in the video
+    - Why solid color?
+Patterns and stripes cause weird Moiré effects in the video.